-Generator sets are mounted on a steel skid that provides proper support.
+Generator sets are mounted on a steel skid or fuel tank that provide proper support.
 The engine-generator assembly is isolated from the skid frame by rubber mounts that provide adequate vibration isolation for normal installations.
 Where required by building codes or special isolation needs, generator sets may be mounted on rubber pads or mechanical spring isolators.
 The use of unapproved isolators may result in harmful resonances and may void the genset warranty.